 - Imàgo (Piazza della Trinità dei Monti 6).
 This is the 5-star restaurant of the 5-star Hassler Hotel near the Spanish Steps.
 You will enjoy a no less than luxurious experience.
 Dining at its finest with a breathtaking view of the city’s domes and rooftops.

 - Zia (Via Goffredo Mameli 54).
 This is one of the best restaurants in Trastevere.
-Fine-dining and innovative, here you will enjoy a delicious gourmet dinner.
+Fine dining and innovation, here you will enjoy a delicious gourmet dinner.
 The restaurant is not a cheap eat and you need to book before going.
 If you are planning on going on Valentine’s Day, book a week before.

 Where to stay in Rome in February

 - Monti Palace Hotel.
-This is a mid-range options among the best hotels near the Colosseum.
+This is a mid-range option among the best hotels near the Colosseum.
 It’s perfect if you want to stay near the archaeological parks and other major landmarks.

 - Bio Hotel Raphaël – Relais & Châteaux.
 If you want to take advantage of the season deals and pamper yourself a little more, this luxury 5-star hotel in Rome near Piazza Navona is a fantastic choice.